 A Formal Walking Bus is not actually a bus!
-It is when children walk to school in an organised group with registered parent volunteers looking after them.
-It means parents don’t all need to walk with their own children every day but the children can still get the benefits of walking every day.
+Children walk to school in an organised group with registered parent volunteers looking after them.
+This means parents don’t all need to walk with their own children every day, but the children can still get the benefits of walking all the time.

 How Does it Work?